AdobeDocs/experience-platform.en/help/sources/tutorials/ui/dataflow/databases.md

 title: Create a Dataflow Using a Database Source in the UI
 topic-legacy: overview
 type: Tutorial
 description: A dataflow is a scheduled task that retrieves and ingests data from a source to a Platform dataset.
-This tutorial provides steps to create a new dataflow using your database account.
+This tutorial provides steps on how to create a dataflow for a database source using Platform UI.
 exl-id: 9fd8a7ec-bbd8-4890-9860-e6defc6cade3
 ---
 # Create a dataflow using a database source in the UI